skylerspaeth/HomeLab/docs/RANCHER_BACKUP.md

 ## Creating a Rancher Backup
+Unfortunately it doesn't appear Rancher has an easy text-based backup tool (that is to say, one that exports to YAML/XML/JSON), which isn't very GitOpsey.
-To create a backup of your rancher configuration, you can use the following script:
+An alternative way to make a configuration backup is to use something like the following script:

 **WARNING:** This script doesn't take differences in Docker-based Rancher into account.
 I only created it to hackily and lazily make a backup without having to do all the substitutions manually.